cyclejs/cyclejs/time/README.md

 })
 ```

-We make an input stream, perform an operation on it, and then make assertions
-about what comes out the other side.
-This approach can be used for testing Cycle
-apps as well.
-Input is passed via sources using say `mockDOMSource` or directly
-stubbing out the driver, and assertions are made about sink streams coming out.
+We make an input stream, perform an operation on it, and then make assertions about what comes out the other side.
+This approach can be used for testing Cycle apps as well.
+Input is passed via sources using say `mockDOMSource` or directly stubbing out the driver, and assertions are made about sink streams coming out.

 There are a few problems here.
-The first is that `fromDiagram` from `xstream` is
-both slow.
-By default, each character in a diagram
-string represents `20ms`.
-That diagram is 15 characters long, and will take
-`300ms` to complete.
-If you have 10 unit tests like that, suddenly your test
-suite takes 3 seconds.
+The first is that `xstream`'s `fromDiagram` is very slow.
+By default, each character in a diagram string represents `20ms`.
+That diagram is 15 characters long, and will take 300ms to complete.
+If you have 10 unit tests like that, suddenly your test suite takes 3 seconds.

-Additionally, and perhaps more significantly, since `setTimeout` provides no
-guarantees of accurate scheduling, writing tests with multiple `fromDiagram`
-inputs will occasionally fail due to events occurring in the wrong order.
+Additionally, and perhaps more significantly, since `setTimeout` provides no guarantees of accurate scheduling, writing tests with multiple `fromDiagram` inputs will occasionally fail due to events occurring in the wrong order.

-Timing is very important for Cycle applications since streams are about "when
-this happens, this changes".
+Timing is very important for Cycle applications since streams are about "when this happens, this changes".
 Time and testing are intertwined with Cycle.js.

-So where does @cycle/time come in? @cycle/time is a library that will help you
-write the asynchronous tests you always dreamed of.
+So where does @cycle/time come in? @cycle/time is a library that will help you write the asynchronous tests you always dreamed of.

 Let's rewrite our contrived example: